CBryan89/Computer-Science-300-Analysis-and-Design/README.md

 How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?

 I have improved in writing modular, readable code by separating functionality into functions, adding descriptive comments, and following naming conventions.
 I also focused on input validation to create a more user-friendly and error-resistant program.
-Additionally, thinking ahead to future enhancements—such as adding numeric menu-linked course selection—helped me design software that can be easily maintained and expanded as requirements evolve.
+Additionally, thinking ahead to future enhancements, such as adding numeric menu-linked course selection, helped me design software that can be easily maintained and expanded as requirements evolve.